sysprog21/shecc/README.md

    which generates a native executable.
 The generated compiler can be used as a cross-compiler.
-2. `stage1`: The built binary reads its own source code as input and generates an ARMv7-A  binary.
+2. `stage1`: The built binary reads its own source code as input and generates an ARMv7-A/RV32IM  binary.
-3. `stage2`: The generated ARMv7-A binary is invoked (via QEMU or running on Arm devices) with its own source code as input and generates another ARMv7-A binary.
+3. `stage2`: The generated ARMv7-A/RV32IM binary is invoked (via QEMU or running on Arm and RISC-V devices) with its own source code as input and generates another ARMv7-A/RV32IM binary.
 4. `bootstrap`: Build the `stage1` and `stage2` compilers, and verify that they are byte-wise identical.
 If so, `shecc` can compile its own source code and produce new versions of that same program.